Braces Are a Big Step

 - Fruits - applesauce, bananas, fruit juice

-There are also a few oral habits you’ll want to steer clear of to keep your braces functioning perfectly.
+You'll want to steer clear of a few oral habits to keep your braces functioning perfectly.

 Chewing on objects like pens and ice cubes, biting your nails, and smoking can all cause unwanted pressure on your braces.
 Do your best to find another way to keep yourself busy while undergoing orthodontic treatment.